 Several levels below the Friendship Hotel I wandered onto a floor that must have once housed an office for the entire building.
 Most of these rooms had been totally cleared out but there was a fair amount of garbage strewn about, none of it particularly interesting.
 One dark room contained row upon row of empty shelves—a server room, perhaps, or a place to store records?
 Eventually I got around to cracking open a door at the very back of the office where I was surprised to see bundles of ghost money all around.
 To my left was a series of cubbyholes with black wires running down the wall like the tentacles of a squid.
 At first I wasn’t sure what to make of it and then I realized—this must have been the control room, the building’s panopticon, from which the security guards kept watch.
 The guards were not alone in their omniscience.
 Turning to my right I noticed another shrine on the wall—only this one wasn’t empty.

-It is extremely rare to find an abandoned god in Taiwan3.
+It is fairly unusual to find an abandoned god in Taiwan3.
 Most people are far too superstitious about these ubiquitous idols to forget about them and leave them behind.
 Usually they are moved elsewhere or perhaps destroyed in some kind of cleansing ritual.
 To neglect a god is to invite incredible misfortune upon the area.
-I highly doubt anyone in the businesses downstairs had any idea this god is still up here otherwise they’d likely charge up the stairs and do something about the situation.
-It would certainly explain a few things about the building’s fortunes in the decade and a half since anyone was up here to make an offering!
+It might explain a few things about the building’s fortunes if nobody has made an offering in more than a decade!

-The views from the shattered windows of the Qiaoyou Building are fantastic.
-It is still one of the tallest buildings in the city (and probably in the top five, though I have no way of verifying that).
+The view from the shattered windows of the Qiaoyou Building is fantastic.
+It is still one of the tallest buildings in the city (and probably in the top five).
 As I continued my descent I stopped to take note of many of the different sights I had seen up close during my winter residency in the city: the Big Buddha of Baguashan, Changhua Station 彰化車站, the amazing fan-shaped roundhouse, the abandoned railway workers village, and even my apartment (which was on the same block).
 I had been saving this exploration for the end of my tenancy as I did not want to get caught.
 Living next door, that’d be awkward4.

 Down on the ninth things begin to get even weirder.
 The entire floor is completely gutted down to raw concrete and there are no clues to suggest what might have been there apart from eyes and candles painted on several support columns.
 If this were anywhere else it would be safe to assume that this art had been painted long after the abandonment—but this is Taiwan, where graffiti is exceedingly rare in the ruins.
 Previously I found a piece of paper on one of the KTV levels marked “TARIFF” that identifies the eighth and ninth floors as “MTV/billiards” (in English too).
 I suppose the art must have spiced up a crusty pool hall decades ago?